jialing-wu/Personal-webite/content/event/matlab2023/index.md

 event: e4usa curriculum

 summary: MATLAB, Pre-college Engineering, Curriculum Design<br>
-content:
-  - What has been changed from Water Filter to Wind Turbine?
-  - What do the new MATLAB activities look like?
-  - Are there any notes for the new activities?
+abstract: The slides introduce three key points: What has been changed from Water Filter to Wind Turbine?
+What do the new MATLAB activities look like?
+Are there any notes for the new activities?

 date: '2023-10-01'